 Once you’ve installed WordPress, it’s time to make a few tweaks to get it running and looking just the way you want.
 But before you start customizing your blog, here’s a quick word of advice…

 Remember to “KISS”

 Keep it simple, silly (some people prefer to say “stupid,” but I think that’s a bit hostile).
-Don’t try to make your web site perfect at first.
+Don’t try to make your blog perfect at first.
 The ugliest site ever created and actually launched gets more readers, is more useful, and makes more money than the most wonderful site that was almost ready but never unveiled.

 Your goal for now is to just focus on getting it live and off the ground.